cloudaware/compliance-policies/ce/ca/aws/iam/user-with-console-password-and-access-keys-created during-initial-setup/description.md

 5. Click on `Security credentials` Tab.
 6. Compare the user `Creation time` to the Access Key `Created` date.
 7. For any that match, the key was created during initial user setup.

+- Keys that were created at the same time as the user profile and do not have a last used date should be deleted.
+Refer to the remediation below.

 ### From Command Line